neogeographica/singleplayer_scripts/README.md

 ## Browser integration

-It's certainly not required, but if you want to enable the "Open with Quake" behavior in Chrome then see [browser_integration/README.md](browser_integration/README.md).
+It's certainly not required, but if you want to enable the "Open with Quake" behavior in Chrome or Firefox then see [browser_integration/README.md](browser_integration/README.md).

 # Reporting issues